themue/site.themue.dev/content/post/2020-working-from-home.md

 +++
 date = "2020-03-23T22:15:00+01:00"
 draft = false
-title = "Work from home today" tags = ["work", "remote", "home", "virus", "covid-19"] categories = ["work"]
+title = "Working from home"
+tags = ["work from home", "remote", "home", "virus", "covid-19"] categories = ["work"]
 +++

-Interestingly I already wanted to write about remote work before the current crisis.
+Interestingly I already wanted to write about working from home already before the current crisis.
 I had the luck to start with it in 2011.
 I then began working for [Canonical](https://canonical.com/), a world-wide distributed company.
 My direct colleagues had been spread from New Zealand and Australia via several locations in Europe to North- and South-America.
 A fantastic feeling.
 Actually I'm working for [Loodse](https://www.loodse.com/), not as large but 100% remote too.
 And I enjoy working with all my different colleagues.

 But right now the motivation for many is a different one.
 It's the virus crisis which forces people to stay home and to work there.
 Not all jobs allow to do so, but IT jobs like mine or many other typical office jobs do.
 So this possibly is a chance to establish remote work even more.
 Until today many executive boards have been too sceptical about it.